python/devguide/internals/compiler.rst

 flattening and then a ``PyCodeObject`` is created.
 All of this is handled by calling ``assemble()``.

-Sometimes a new feature requires a new opcode.
-But adding new bytecode is not as simple as just suddenly introducing new bytecode in the AST -> bytecode step of the compiler.
-Several pieces of code throughout Python depend on having correct information about what bytecode exists.

-First, you must choose a name, implement the bytecode in :cpy-file:`Python/bytecodes.c`, and add a documentation entry in :cpy-file:`Doc/library/dis.rst`.
-Then run ``make regen-cases`` to assign a number for it (see :cpy-file:`Include/opcode_ids.h`) and regenerate a number of files with the actual implementation of the bytecodes (:cpy-file:`Python/generated_cases.c.h`) and additional files with metadata about them.

-With a new bytecode you must also change what is called the magic number for .pyc files.
-The variable ``MAGIC_NUMBER`` in :cpy-file:`Lib/importlib/_bootstrap_external.py` contains the number.
-Changing this number will lead to all .pyc files with the old ``MAGIC_NUMBER`` to be recompiled by the interpreter on import.
-Whenever ``MAGIC_NUMBER`` is changed, the ranges in the ``magic_values`` array in :cpy-file:`PC/launcher.c` must also be updated.
-Changes to :cpy-file:`Lib/importlib/_bootstrap_external.py` will take effect only after running ``make regen-importlib``.
-Running this command before adding the new bytecode target to :cpy-file:`Python/bytecodes.c` (followed by ``make regen-cases``) will result in an error.
-You should only run ``make regen-importlib`` after the new bytecode target has been added.

 .. note:: On Windows, running the ``./build.bat`` script will automatically regenerate the required files without requiring additional arguments.